Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 Install the Workers CLI

 Let’s use a Node Docker container with Wrangler (Cloudflare’s CLI tool) instead.
-I’ve made a Dockerfile
+I’ve created a Dockerfile

 and updated the docker-compose.yaml